outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

   - problem-causing assumptions of turing machine (lack of input validation)
+    - difference in component metadata
       - that length of input equals length of string before a function in the form of an instruction character
         - if these are equal, the input fulfills the input definition
+    - similarity in definitions
       - that the definitions of input/function are not violated
         - if input has functionality or if functions are used as input, the definitions may be violated
+    - lack of enforced relevance/meaning
       - that position of instruction (rather than the meaning of the instruction, like position in relation to other components) is a good indicator of instruction signals
         - the meaning of the instruction positioned in the input is different from the meaning of the instruction after the input
           - the meaning includes different possible intents
+    - lack of applied definition
-    - that a variable with a value filter 'input = continuous initial string of characters that are not instructions, if equal to length of input' shouldnt replace the constant 'position of input-terminating signal'
+      - that a variable with a value filter 'input = continuous initial string of characters that dont fulfill the "instruction" definition, if equal to length of input' shouldnt replace the constant structure 'position of input-terminating character' used to define or differentiate components
+    - lack of exclusive component alignment (between 'character string' structure and 'input' structure, where 'character string' structure also aligns with 'function' structure)
       - that input doesnt contain instructional characters
         - lack of typical input validation in the form of variable value limits
+    - lack of differentiation between components that should be different
       - that one problem space component (input) cant be adjacently converted into another (function) bc of definition violation
+    - lack of enforced structural requirement (sequence)
       - that input strings should be convertible into instructions without first being processed by a function

   - add to useful concepts